PyxelM/alucinara/content/species/fauna/dragons.md

 %%

 ## Overview
-Dragons, native to the 2nd realm, are a small amphibian species capable of flight.
+Dragons, native to the [2nd Realm](locations/2nd-realm.md), are a small amphibian species capable of flight.
 They are characterised by their 6 limbs and their ability to breathe fire as a defence mechanism, and serve as a food for many [minikin](species/fauna/minikin.md) cultures.

 ## Life Cycle
 ### Egg Phase